serverless/blog/posts/2018-11-26-no-server-november-reinvent-hackathon.md

   - ThomCrowe
 ---

-The re:Invent serverless virtual hackathon begins NOW We’re closing out #NoServerNovember with a special-edition virtual hackathon for AWS re:Invent.
-Participate from anywhere, win cool prizes.

 We’re closing out [#NoServerNovember](https://serverless.com/blog/no-server-november-challenge) with a special-edition re:Invent virtual hackathon.

 Winners get fame, glory, and an Amazon Echo or other cool prizes!
 Want to participate?
 Awesome.

+Note that this hackathon isn't in direct partnership with AWS, it's just a fun thing [Serverless](https://serverless.com/) is doing alongside re:Invent.

-#### The re:Invent Serverless hackathon
+#### The hackathon challenge

 It's #GivingTuesday.
 As a community, let's help AWS's Andrew Jassy fulfill his newest mission: putting a cat in every home in America.